mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Same person**: Do you mean that depending on the depth of your understanding, your feeling of the ‘I’ is more or less there?

 **Katagiri**: Something more than that, yes.
-More than six consciousness, eyes, ears, nose, et cetera.
-But without the six consciousness, you cannot experience, you cannot understand the original nature of existence.
+More than six consciousnesses, eyes, ears, nose, et cetera.
+But without the six consciousnesses, you cannot experience, you cannot understand the original nature of existence.
 That’s why we have to experience individually.
 But it is not good enough; still we have to understand the basic nature of individual experience, what is individual experience.

 **Same person**: That’s not what I mean.
 I mean, what does the feeling of ‘I’ come from?
 It doesn’t come from the six consciousnesses.